Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Proof-of-concept test

 \subsection{Procedure}

 The beam pattern was measured at discrete angular points over the angular range of \qtyrange[range-units=repeat]{-10}{180}{\degree} to the beam center.
 The angular interval (i.e., the angular resolution of the measured beam pattern) was $\Delta \theta = \ang{1.0}$.
 At each point, the feedback control tuned the source power according to the routine shown in Fig. \ref{fig:flowchart}.
-The source power was briefly measured ($t_\mathrm{check} = \qty{1}{\second}$) to assess the current DUT signal amplitude.
-The source power was adjusted by a manually tuned PID controller until the DUT signal amplitude reached within \qty{\pm 10}{\percent} of the target signal level that corresponds to the target level of the received power at the DUT of $P_\mathrm{r, target} = \qty{-50}{\dBm}$. \footnote{ While the DUT's maximum measurable power is \qty{-30}{\dBm}, we intentionally set the target level much lower, $P_\mathrm{r, target} = \qty{-50}{\dBm}$, to demonstrate a test with a low dynamic range DUT such as a TES bolometer.} When the source power reaches the maximum measurable power of the source monitor, the system terminates feedback control and maintains the source power at this limit.
+The DUT signal was briefly measured ($t_\mathrm{check} = \qty{1}{\second}$) to assess its current amplitude.
+The source power was adjusted by a PID controller until the DUT signal amplitude reached within \qty{\pm 10}{\percent} of the target signal level that corresponds to the target level of the received power at the DUT.
+We set the target level at $P_\mathrm{r, target} = \qty{-50}{\dBm}$, intentionally set much lower than the DUT's maximum measurable power of \qty{-30}{\dBm} to demonstrate a test with a low dynamic range DUT.
+The PID controller gains were manually tuned in advance.
+When the monitored power reaches the maximum measurable power of the source monitor (\qty{-30}{\dBm} at Source monitor detector 1), the system terminates feedback control and maintains the source power at this limit.
 This tuning algorithm was performed using custom software on the system-control computer.
 After adjusting the source power, signals from the source monitor and the DUT were measured over a signal integration time of $t = \qty{10}{\second}$.

 The beam pattern was estimated using Eq. \ref{eq:beam}. \footnote{ The calculation used measured detector voltages, whereas Eq. \ref{eq:beam} is expressed in terms of the measured powers.
-The two formulations are equivalent.} The main lobe in the angular range of $|\theta| \leq \ang{10}$ was fitted using a model described in Ref. \cite{Stutzman1998} to determine the normalization factor and to correct the angle of the beam center.
-The uncertainty at each point of the beam pattern was derived by propagating the uncertainties in the DUT voltage amplitude, source monitor voltage amplitude, normalization factor, and intermonitor coefficient.
+The two formulations are equivalent.} The main lobe in the angular range of $|\theta| \leq \ang{10}$ was fitted using a model described in Ref. \cite{Stutzman1998} to determine the normalization factor and to correct the angle of the beam center. \footnote{ We fitted only the main lobe region, in which the measurement and the model agreed sufficiently.
+The model cannot precisely describe the actual side lobes, mainly due to diffraction effects. } \footnote{ The angle correction of the beam center was performed for possible misalignment of the AUT with respect to the optical axis of the compact range. } The uncertainty at each point of the beam pattern was derived by propagating the uncertainties in the DUT voltage amplitude, source monitor voltage amplitude, normalization factor, and intermonitor coefficient.